-Mulch timePosted By: rocket veg Category: Growing Veg, Seasonal Tips
+Mulch timePosted By: rocket veg Category: Compost, Growing Veg, Seasonal Advice

 October is the perfect time to give your allotment plot, veg patch (or flower beds for that matter) a treat by adding copious amounts of organic matter, known by the delightful term of mulching.
 Many of your crops have now been harvested, exposing large expanses of bare soil, a real ‘come on’ to weeds, especially during a mild, wet spell of weather.
 Left exposed, bare earth is soon eroded and leached of nutrients by heavy rain, so what better way to both protect it - as well as improving the soil structure - than by adding mulch.